Sexuality and disability: Oppression

 There is a long history of seclusion and segregation that has affected society's view of people with disabilities.
-For years people with disabilities have been segregated from society.
 People with disabilities were often put in institutions against their will because they were deemed "weak" and "feeble minded".
-While they were in the institutions they would often experience compulsory sterilization a.k.a. forced sterilization.
-The types of sterilization would include vasectomies, salpingectomy, and other types as well.
+While they were in the institutions they would often experience forced sterilization, including vasectomies, salpingectomy, and other procedures.
 None of these were considered dangerous to the person in the institution.
 In 1927, the United States Supreme Court case of Buck v.
 Bell stated that it was permissible to sterilize some people with disabilities against their will.
 It also stated in the decision that that did not violate the Fourteenth Amendment to the United States Constitution.
 However, in Olmstead v.
 L.C., 527 U.S. 581 (1999), the Supreme Court of the United States held that under the Americans with Disabilities Act, individuals with mental disabilities have the right to live in the community rather than in institutions if, in the words of the opinion of the Court, "the State's treatment professionals have determined that community placement is appropriate, the transfer from institutional care to a less restrictive setting is not opposed by the affected individual, and the placement can be reasonably accommodated, taking into account the resources available to the State and the needs of others with mental disabilities."

 According to a series of interviews taken place in Malta investigating the sexual lives of men and women with intellectual disabilities, most individuals reported that they felt oppressed by the expectations from families and caretakers to not engage in sexual activity or a relationship.
 As a result of the study, almost all individuals expressed a desire to be able to talk openly about their relationships and spend more time away from the family.
 And while all people's sexualities are controlled and limited by social norms, people with disabilities feel that they are limited by further factors.
 Another study in Texas explored the beliefs of the families and caretakers of people with intellectual disabilities on their sexualities.
 The results revealed that the majority of families and caretakers of those with intellectual disabilities believed that those with disabilities should not engage in sexual activity because of the fear that they will be taken advantage of.
-A resolution to the oppression that people with disabilities face when it comes to sexuality is educating families on these findings and educating disabled people on their own sexualities and life options.